Follow my blog with Bloglovin

 It bears no resemblance to French croissants.
 Romanian croissants are made from flour mixed with salt, eggs and lard.
 Lard is basically their secret ingredient, which makes the dough fragile.
 After kneading well, put the dough in a plastic bag and put it in the fridge.

 So cold it is stretched and cut into not too large triangles.
-Then fill it with walnuts, shit or plum jam and roll.
+Then fill it with walnuts, turkish delight or plum jam and roll.
 Bake the croissants in the oven and then add powdered sugar.
 Being very tender, they can be easily crushed, but they last for many days and are just as tasty after a while.

 These are only some of the traditional Romanian desserts you must try to feel the taste of the country.
 There are some specific recipes used only in certain regions around the country, but others have gained their national fame, so you can try them in every part of Romania.
 So, next time when you are in a Romanian restaurant, check also the dessert list.
 Your taste buds will thank you!